Breaking News | Gunmen kill seven in fresh Kaduna village attack

 The Commissioner gave the identity of those killed as; Peter Akaho (70), Ayuba Steven Sheyin (67), Jummai Ayuba (55), Ishaya Joel (35), Yakubu Saviour (14), Ayuba Goodluck (11) and Patience Ayuba (6).

-According to him, “The security agencies carrying out internal security operations in parts of southern Kaduna State have reported that Gora Gan community in Zangon Kataf local government came under attack on Thursday night.
+According to him, “The security agencies carrying out internal security operations in parts of Southern Kaduna State have reported that the Gora Gan community in Zangon Kataf Local Government came under attack on Thursday night.

 “Troops repelled the attackers, stabilized the general area and retrieved corpses of seven persons:: Peter Akaho (70), Ayuba Steven Sheyin (67), Jummai Ayuba (55), Ishaya Joel (35), Yakubu Saviour (14), Ayuba Goodluck (11) and Patience Ayuba (6).